akio-236/echo-sorter/README.md

 * **Seamless Spotify Authentication**: Securely log in using your existing Spotify account with just one click.
 * **Automatic Song Fetching**: The app automatically scans and fetches all the metadata for every track in your "Liked Songs" playlist.
 * **Intelligent Genre Sorting**: Songs are sorted using a custom-built, broad genre mapping.
-For example, genres like *'alt-rock'*, *'punk'*, and *'classic rock'* are all grouped under the main **Rock** category.
-* **One-Click Playlist Creation**: Once sorted, you can instantly create a new playlist on your Spotify account for any genre group.
+* **One-Click Playlist Creation**: Instantly create a new, organized playlist on your Spotify account for any genre group.

 ***
 ## 🛠️ Tech Stack

 * **Backend**: Python, Django